event4u-app/data-helpers/starlight/src/content/docs/simple-dto/dot-notation-access.md

 ## Performance Considerations

 - `get()` and `set()` use the underlying `DataAccessor` and `DataMutator` classes
-- Both methods convert the DTO to an array recursively
+- Both methods convert the Dto to an array recursively
-- `set()` creates a new DTO instance (immutability)
+- `set()` creates a new Dto instance (immutability)
 - For bulk operations, consider using `DataMapper` or `DataMutator` directly

 ## See Also